c00kiepreferences/Macchiato-Lungo/README.md

 d <integer> - display all the variables and
 functions visible in the scope that are above the current
 scope by given amount of levels.
-m - dump results of the debugger command d 0 into a given
+m - dump results of the debugger command 'd 0' into a given
 file.
 e - stop the program execution and exits the debugger.